 As chat-based alternative or supplement to email, Teams adopts an “opt-in” philosophy when it comes to notifications.
 It’s clear that the makers of Teams don’t want chat to become a new source of distraction to you when you are trying to focus on other work.
 This is a smart design choice, especially for large organizations when everyone starts using Teams at once.
 One can imagine Teams being rolled out to thousands of employees, and the aggravation of being bombarded with notifications anytime anyone had anything at all to say.
 It would be tantamount to a never-ending group-email thread.
 So, out of the box, Teams will only send notifications when someone on your Team “@mentions” you or replies directly to a comment you added.

-Since we are at a small university and are not going to put everyone on campus in a Team together, we will not likely have the problem of too many notifications.
 That said, it’s easy to opt-in to notifications for the conversations that are important to you.
 The first step is to “Favorite” channels you want to stay on top of by clicking the star icon next to the channel name.
 Favorited channels will be“stickied” to the top of your list, and channels with new comments will appear in bold.
 You will also get notifications if someone @mentions the channel.

 If you want to go a step further, you can “Follow” channels by clicking the ellipses next to the channel name and choosing the Follow option.
 When you follow channels, you will get notifications for any new activity on the channel.